Need to know

-You should not be charged for any recall work - such as a repair to your machine.
+You should not be charged for any recall work - such as a repair.

-Sometimes the manufacturer may offer you a deal where instead of a repair, it may offer you a replacement at a greatly discounted rate.
+Sometimes the manufacturer may offer you a deal where instead of a repair, it offers you a replacement at a greatly discounted rate.

 You'll need to weigh up the age of your product and how much the manufacturer is charging to see if this represents good value to you.